sirisian/ecmascript-types/decoratorreplacement.md

   ECMAScript*, because the engine resolved the goal symbol when it produced them.
 That qualifier is load-bearing and was missing here; see below.
 - **Outgoing** tokens are the problem.
-A macro emitting `/` must say which it means, or the engine must re-derive it — and re-deriving means re-parsing the output, which is the cost tokens were meant to avoid.
+A macro emitting `/` must say which it means, or the engine must re-derive it â€” and re-deriving means re-parsing the output, which is the cost tokens were meant to avoid.

 **The token kind carries it**: `regexp` and `punctuator` are distinct kinds, so a